Politics of Queensland

 One of the six founding states of Australia, Queensland has been a federated state subject to the Australian Constitution since 1 January 1901.
-It is sovereign, other than in the matters ceded in the Australian Constitution to the federal government.
 It is a parliamentary constitutional monarchy.
-The Constitution of Queensland sets out the operation of the state's government.
+The constitution of Queensland sets out the operation of the state's government.
 The state's constitution contains several entrenched provisions which cannot be changed in the absence of a referendum.
-There is also a statutory bill of rights, the Queensland Human Rights Act (2019).
+There is also a statutory bill of rights, the Queensland Human Rights Act 2019.
 Queensland's system of government is influenced by the Westminster system and Australia's federal system of government.

-The government is separated into three branches:
+The powers of the state can be classified into three types: